 What You Do Before You Concealed Carry

 I am Terri.
 I can remember this being just like it was when I was in school.
 The teacher gave us a topic and then told us we need to write a report on that subject.
 James, my concealed carry instructor, told me I needed to research some pistols, just like doing research in school.
 He gave me the manufacturer names and some model numbers of guns.
 He told me to start looking, and only looking, for information on each of these gun models.
 I should find out how big they are, how much they weigh, what kind of ammunition they use, everything that I could find out.
-These pistols were ones that he felt might be a good fit for me to carry concealed.
+These pistols were ones that he felt might be my best concealed carry.
+Each one could be a good fit for me to carry.
 He said just look at each one online, don't go to a gun store.
 They may give me some wrong information.
 He said I was not at the point where I was ready to buy a pistol, he would help me with that later.
 The only time I would go to a gun store is when I knew exactly what I wanted to buy, and could tell the clerk the manufacturer and model number of the pistol that I want.
 I need to be past the point where I had to ask questions, and could ask for the exact make and model of pistol that I want.
 He would help me get there.

 James told me that research is the best thing that I could do at this point.
 Once I had gathered information on each of the pistols he would spend time with me at the range.
 He has each of the pistols that he told me to research.
 He felt that my position as a real estate agent indicates that I should carry a .380 caliber or 9mm pistol for protection.
 The pistols he gave me to research are all smaller, and can easily be concealed in my purse or handbag.
 None of them are revolvers, all have short barrels.
 The grips are small enough for me to hold very easily.